Giovanni Filippo Ingrassia

-Giovanni Filippo Ingrassia or Ioannis Philippi Ingrassiae (1510–1580) was an Italian physician, student of Vesalius, professor at the University of Naples, Protomedicus of Sicily and a major figure in the history of medicine and human anatomy.
+Giovanni Filippo Ingrassia or Ioannis Philippi Ingrassiae (1510–1580) was an Italian physician, student of Falloppio, Manardo and Vesalius, professor at the University of Naples, Protomedicus of Sicily and a major figure in the history of medicine and human anatomy.

 Early life and education

 Ingrassia was born in Regalbuto, Sicily.
 His family was well-educated and Ingrassia received a classical education that included the study of Latin and Greek.
-From 1532 to 1537 he attended the University of Padua studying under the famous anatomist Vesalius and leaving with a degree in medicine.
+From 1532 to 1537, he attended the University of Padua studying under and having contacts with famous anatomists of the time, and leaving with a degree in medicine.
 He then worked as personal physician to nobleman near Palermo.

 University of Naples

 In 1544 he became professor of anatomy and medicine at the University of Naples.
 He conducted dissection studies and recorded his findings in the book In Galeni librum de ossibus doctissima et expectatissima commentaria, a critical commentary on Galen's De Ossibus that was published posthumously in 1603.
 He gave the first distinct account of the true configuration of the sphenoid and the ethmoid bone as well as several other bones of the head, and has the merit of first describing (1546) the third ear bone, the stapes.

 His work De tumoribus praeter naturam (1553) contains what is probably the first description of scarlet fever: he reported on a disease of children different from measles that caused a red rash all over the body, however he didn't mention the common symptom of a sore throat.
 The book also contains a detailed study of the penis and the mechanism of its erection.
 In addition, it contains a description of 163 different types of tumors.